tisztamo/Junior/prompt.md

 Requirements:

-Add &#34;text-text&#34; class to the app div
-Remove every coloring classes from CommitMessageInput and TasksList, and replace them with &#34;bg-emphasize text-emphasize&#34;
+Add --background-emphasize-color variable to colors.css and ue it as &#34;emphasize&#34; backgroundColor in tailwind